hm-lang/core/proposals/README.md

-TODO: discuss having all instance methods in some special virtual table, e.g., possibly with additional reflection information (for things like `@for method in mutators(myClass)` macro code).
+TODO: discuss having all instance methods in some special virtual table, e.g., possibly with additional reflection information (for things like `@for method in mutators(myClass)` macro code). we also may need to have a fallback table for functions that are defined locally. or ideally, we just rely on the global functions so we don't have to specify the vtable (unless we're overriding things).

 ## object format